 The Norse Gods are the mythological characters that, as far as we know, came from the Northern Germanic tribes of the 9th century AD.
-These stories were passed down in the form of poetry until the 11th – 18th centuries when the Eddas and other medieval texts were written.
+These stories were passed down in the form of poetry until the 11th – 18th centuries when the Eddas and other texts were written.

-Norse mythology comprises the pre-Christian beliefs and legends of the Scandinavian peoples including those who settled on Iceland where most of the written sources for Norse mythology were assembled.
 Norse mythology not only has it’s gods, goddesses and immortals but also a myriad of other characters and creatures that populate the stories including giants, dwarfs, monsters, magical animals and objects.

 A List of The Norse Gods